George Kraemer

 George Lambert Kraemer (June 2, 1894 – September 22, 1974), sometimes listed as George Kramer, was an American football player.
 He played professional football as a guard for the Minneapolis Marines from 1916 to 1924.
 He also served for many years with the Minneapolis Fire and Police Departments.

-Early years
+Early life

 Kraemer was born in 1894 in either Joliet, Illinois, or Minnesota.

 Professional football

 Kraemer played professional football for the Minneapolis Marines in 1916 prior to the formation of the National Football League (NFL).
 When the NFL was formed, the Marines were included, and Kraemer continued with the club in its NFL years from 1921 to 1924.
 He played primarily as a guard, but also as a tackle and back.
 He appeared in 19 NFL games, 10 as a starter.
 He also played in 1926 for the Twin City All-Stars, at which time the Minneapolis Daily Star wrote that he had "performed brilliantly on various professional football teams of local repute in the last few years at a guard position."